tradinghours/docs.tradinghours.com/src/3.x/introduction.md

 APIs allow you to easily import market holidays, non-settlement dates, and trading schedule information into your own application while keeping data always up-to-date.

-## How data collected and maintained?
+## How data is collected and maintained

 All data is carefully researched and verified using only primary sources.

-After data is collected, our researcher team continuously monitors markets for schedule changes.
+After data is collected, our research team continuously monitors markets for schedule changes.
 Once a change is found, the database is updated and immediately reflected in the APIs.
 This ensures your data is always up-to-date and adheres to the highest standards for accuracy.

 ## What data is covered?

-We cover of over 900 unique exchanges and trading venues around the globe, including derivative markets, equities, bonds, options, futures, and currency markets.
+We cover over 900 unique exchanges and trading venues around the globe, including derivative markets, equities, bonds, options, futures, and currency markets.
 TradingHours.com is the only source for standardized financial calendar reference data that includes trading schedules for derivative markets.
 [View All Coverage](https://www.tradinghours.com/data/coverage)

 Data includes:
 - Trading holidays